InputSli/ShadowDukeInstaller/README.md

 ShadowDukeInstaller
 ===================

-Installation and updates for ShadowDukes Server setup up to date as of 9SEP2012
+Installation and updates for ShadowDukes Server setup up to date as of 11SEP2012 If you download before the date listed above you can get the update on the other repository.
+Added the ability to run both servers at once.

 Based on ShadowDuke's 2.5 DayZ/Lingor Server